Tuesday, October 9, 2012

 Freedom of association, congregationalism, religious freedom, not authority, created the independent congregations who engaged preachers "for the year, like cowherds in Germany" (Gottlieb Mittelberger, Journey to Pennsylvania, 47): "When any one fails to please his congregation, he is given notice."
 Mittelberger did not see the silver lining, "liberty in Pennsylvania does more harm than good to many people" (48).
 "Excessive freedom," he calls it famously, "heaven for farmers, paradise for artisans and hell for officials and preachers" (48).
 This freedom was an extension of Penn's vision for Pennsylvania, and a desire for it underlies the Jacob Reiff controversy.

-The modern revision continues: "they realized that they were sheep without a shepherd.
+This deception continue in the modern authority: "they realized that they were sheep without a shepherd.
 Having come to Pennsylvania for religious freedom but finding no place to worship God, they would gather in houses, barns or groves and select a man who could read well to read sermons and prayers."
-But the Reformed did not emigrate for religious freedom, as Frederick S. Weiser observes: "Reformed and Lutheran, along with the Roman Catholics, were the only legally recognized churches in Germanic lands.
+But the Reformed did not emigrate for religious freedom.
+As Frederick S. Weiser observes: "Reformed and Lutheran, along with the Roman Catholics, were the only legally recognized churches in Germanic lands.
 Mennonites and other Anabaptists existed in hiding and defiance of the law.
 But it is important to note regarding the Pennsylvania migration that whereas almost all the Anabaptists left Europe, the Lutheran and Reformed emigration was not undertaken for religious reasons or because of persecution...but for opportunity" (Pennsylvania German Fraktur, xx).

-In Bern, Zurich and the Palatinate the Reformed followed the state church.
-They were the state church.
-Mennonites in Pennsylvania had been oppressed for two centuries by those Reformed in Germany, Holland, Switzerland.
-The Reformed establishment was a Mennonite oppressor.
+In Bern, Zurich and in the Palatinate the Reformed were the state church.
+Mennonites in Pennsylvania had been oppressed for two centuries by those authorities in Germany, Holland, Switzerland.
+The Reformed establishment executed Mennonites.
 If you held "pernicious views in regard to the sacraments" you could be drowned in a bag (Bloody Theatre, 485).
 "King Ferdinand declared drowning (called the third baptism) "the best antidote to Anabaptism".
-Such persecutions followed Anabaptists to Holland and the Low Countries, where many Mennonites migrated to the Ukraine, children of whom in the 1800's emigrated to the Midwest to be visited in Nebraska by Bishop Mack.
-The United Church today is that Reformed church of old continued, but shorn of outright opinion.
-Nobody wants to take credit for doctrines of blood.
+Persecutions followed Anabaptists to Holland and the Low Countries.
+Mennonites migrated to the Ukraine, children of whom in the 1800's emigrated to the Midwest to be visited in Nebraska by Bishop Andrew Mack.
+The United Church (UCC) today is that Reformed church of old continued, but nobody wants to take credit for their doctrines of blood.
 If the Reformed were fleeing the so-called Palatinate "oppression and poverty" they were fleeing themselves.
 Thousands of people were executed for being rebaptised.
 Baptize your baby or die.
-Hierarchy vs. democracy were so embarrassing that later denominations hid their complicity in crimes of blood.
+Rebaptize your baby and you die.
+Hierarchy vs. democracy was so embarrassing that later denominations hid their complicity.
 It was the Anabaptists who wanted freedom and escaped to find it.

-The Reformed clergy that settled in Philadelphia thought itself superior to the ignorant lay pastors of the Mennonites.
-Mennonite leaders were "uneducated," as is charged against Jacob Reiff, but the Reformed top down hierarchy contradicted the essence of emerging democratic Pennsylvania.
-Mennonites ordained nominees by lot, not seminary.
-Lacking pastors, early Reformed generations had to create leadership, so "Readers," unordained in the case of the Skippack church and others, were drafted.
-John Philip Boehm preached and performed the sacraments from 1725 until September 1727 when that colony of Reformed brought the first legitimate church official, Rev. George Michael Weiss.
-Before Weiss' arrival the only means of grace had been for the congregation to call its own pastor, that is, school teacher and Reader John Philip Boehm, who ministered with accord at Skippack until the day Weiss landed.
-Weiss then systemically routed Boehm from every church.
+Reformed clergy that settled in Philadelphia thought itself superior to the supposed ignorant lay pastors of the Mennonites.
+Mennonite leaders were "uneducated."
+This is also charged against Jacob Reiff.
+The top down Rformed hierarchy contradicted emerging democratic Pennsylvania.
+Mennonites ordained by lot, not seminary.
+Early Reformed generations were forced into something like this, had to create leadership.
+"Readers," unordained in the case of the Skippack church and others, were drafted.
+John Philip Boehm preached and performed the sacraments from 1725 until September 1727 when a colony of Reformed settlers brought as their religious head the first legitimate church official, Rev. George Michael Weiss.
+Before Weiss' arrival the only means of grace at Skippack had been school teacher and Reader Boehm.
+The day Weiss landed practically, he systemically routed Boehm from every church.

-Weiss was the instrumental cause, not the efficient cause of the failure of leadership to provide.
-As opposed to Zwingli, church order, Heidelberg Catechism and Reformed governance, Pennsylvania was famous for its enthusiasms.
-Conrad Weiser and Beissel burned the Heidelberg Catechism whose doctrines had been the sometime agency of death.
+Pennsylvania was famous for its enthusiasms Weiss was only the instrumental cause of division of church order..
+Conrad Weiser and Conrad Beissel burned the Heidelberg Catechism as the sometime agency of death along with Reformed governance.
 Judges of those duly constituted old world councils made clear to Mennonites how free they were to disagree.
 Believe or die.
 Shadows of this are everywhere in Weiss' contentiousness.
-So the modern progenies of these ideas have a problem when they afterward take upon themselves the qualities and traits they first assailed, as though they had recognized themselves and couldn't stand it.
 The German Reformed Church in Pennsylvania derived its ideas c.
 1725 from Zwingli and Calvin two centuries before.
-It eventually became the Evangelical and Reformed Church, merged with the Congregational Christian Churches, then merged again and became the United Church in 1957.
+It eventually became the Evangelical and Reformed Church, merged with the Congregational Christian Churches, then merged again and became the United Church (UCC) in 1957.